 For this new content like abstracts and keywords was integrated and beyond that theoretical structures are covered since 2017.

-In addition metal-organic structures become more and more important for ICSD because a classification of structures to either organic or inorganic is not reasonable any more.
-By analyzing journals like “Inorganic Chemistry” it becomes obvious that the artificial distinction for ICSD is no longer accepted from the scientists themselves.
+In addition, metal-organic structures become more and more important for ICSD because it does no longer make sense to classify structures into either “organic” or “inorganic”.
+By analyzing journals like “Inorganic Chemistry” it becomes obvious that the artificial distinction for ICSD is no longer accepted by the scientists themselves.

 In consequence the old definition